Statutes and regulations

 - A person is disqualified from receiving food stamps for ten years when an Administrative Disqualification Hearing or a federal or State court convicts him or her of making a false statement or representation about his or her identity or residence in order to receive more than one food stamp issuance at the same time;

 - If the person is currently participating in the Food Stamp Program, disqualification begins no later than the second fiscal month, defined at 89 Ill.
 Adm.
 Code 101.20, after the month of the hearing decision.
-Once the period of disqualification is imposed, it continues regardless of the eligibility of the disqualified member's household;
+Once the period of disqualification is imposed, it continues regardless of the eligibility of the disqualified member's SNAP unit;

 - If the person is not participating in the Food Stamp Program, the disqualification begins the month after the month of the hearing decision; and